 • The Window and Santa Elena Canyon

-Arrived at Big Bend to alternating clear then cloudy then clear again skies.
-Found a site in the Chisos Mountains campground.
+We arrived at Big Bend to alternating clear then cloudy then clear again skies.
+We found a site in the Chisos Mountains campground.

 It was a beautiful hike, but as we moved upstream along the canyon, I noticed that the water in the Rio Grande was rapidly getting dirtier, bringing downstream more and more mud, sticks, oil and garbage.